 ARK-2100 Archaeology for Exchange Students - 30 stp

-This course is intended for exchange students in Archaeology from non-Nordic countries, and is intended for advanced students in Archaeology.
+This course is intended for exchange students in Archaeology, and is open for those at an advanced stage of their BA study in archaeology.

-In order to apply for this course, students ought to be participating in formal exchange programs between the Department of Archaeology and Social Anthropology and departments at other universities.
-Independent international students may apply.
-If you are interested, please write us a letter outlining your background in earlier studies in archaeology, and proposing one or more potential topics of study.
+Students should be participants in formal exchange programs between the Institute for Archaeology, History and Religion Studies and departments at other universities.
+Independent students also may apply.
+If you are interested, please write us a letter outlining your background in earlier archaeological studies, and proposing one or more potential topics of study.

-Students who wish to take this course, are required to make an agreement with a staff member regarding supervision and a study topic well prior to arrival.
+Students are required to make an agreement with a staff member regarding supervision and a study topic well prior to arrival.

 Students who successfully complete this course should have achieved the following learning outcomes: